KishoreIthadi/Pinger/README.md

     >- **Pinger works for only publicly exposed entities, if you want it to work for local entities host your own API which you can find in `PingerAPI` directory.**
     >- **Ensure that you never refer an entity by `localhost` instead give your `IP Address`.**
-    >- **if you clear the history of your chrome browser pinger will ger reset, you will loose all your data existing in the pinger extension.**
+    >- **if you clear the history of your chrome browser pinger will get reset, you will loose all your data existing in the pinger extension.**

 #### **Status Icons**
 - The following table consists of the status icons and what exactly they depict.